Office workers and people who sit in front of computers all day can often suffer from neck pain. Below are some tips on how to deal with it.

 - Step Three – get out of your chair!

 Research now shows that using a standing desk is better for you than sitting all day.
 If this is an option at your workplace, give it a go.
 Standing desks will become more commonplace over the next few years.

 If you are required to sit at a desk, try to stay away from it as much as possible!
 Get up often and move around.
 Get out of the office for lunch, and have walking meetings.

-If you are already suffering from office-related back and neck pain and your work station is as good as it can be, a visit to your Osteopath could be helpful in reducing your strain and getting you back on track.
-After a thorough examination, an Osteopath may use techniques such as massage and joint mobilisation to relieve areas of tension and to improve muscle balance and alignment, all of which can reduce strain.
+If you are already suffering from office-related back and neck pain and your work station is as good as it can be, a visit to one of our Osteopaths could be helpful in reducing your strain and getting you back on track.
+After a thorough examination, we may use techniques such as massage and joint mobilisation to relieve areas of tension and to improve muscle balance and alignment, all of which can reduce strain.

 Why not start right now?
 It’s time to get off your computer, make a cup of tea and do some exercises!